almostengr/almostengrwebsite/website/docs/projects/esp32radiosign.md

 * custom stencils for radio station information
 * 18/2 lamp wire
 * 120VAC outlet with 5VDC USB connection

-## Technology

-This project uses an ESP32 with relays to control the colors of the lights.

 ## Source Code